aiotgroup/XRF55-repo/XRF55-QA.md

 Same csi, you can use the load method in matlab to read them, and their contents are the same as the .dat files.
 [2024-7-9 17:12:19]

+#### Q3

+**Why rfid data is downsampled from 150x23 to 148x23 in the time dimension?**

+The rfid receipts are not stable, theoretically each sample receives 150 pieces of data.
+In reality it will be one or two less, so downsample to 148.
+[2024-7-9 20:43:44]

 ------

 To be updated